Cat-Denton/AnimalShelterApi.Solution/README.md

 * Type "dotnet build" in terminal and hit enter
 * Type "dotnet ef database update"
 * Type "dotnet run" in the terminal and hit enter
-* The swagger page that provides endpoint documentation should launch in your browser
+* The swagger page that provides endpoint documentation should launch in your browser at http://localhost:5000/swagger/index.html

 ## Known Bugs